phylum-dev/phylum-ci/CONTRIBUTING.md

     ```sh
     # Unless there is a reason to do so, prefer to add dependencies without constraints
-    poetry add "new-dependency-name==*"
+    poetry add --lock "new-dependency-name==*"

     # When a version constraint is not specified, poetry chooses one.
 For example, the command:
     #
-    #   $ poetry add new-dependency-name
+    #   $ poetry add --lock --group qa new-dependency-name
     #
-    # results in a caret-style version constraint added to the dependency in pyproject.toml:
+    # results in a caret-style version constraint added to the "qa" group dependency in pyproject.toml:
     #
     #   new-dependency-name = "^1.2.3"
     #
     # Unless the constraint was intentional, change the pyproject.toml entry to remove the constraint:
     #
     #   new-dependency-name = "*"
+    #
+    # Similarly, the command:
+    #
+    #   $ poetry add --lock new-dependency-name
+    #
+    # results in a PEP 508 compliant dependency specifier added to the "main" dependencies:
+    #
+    #   "new-dependency-name (>=1.2.3,<2.0.0)"
+    #
+    # Unless the constraint was intentional, change the pyproject.toml entry to remove the constraint:
+    #
+    #   "new-dependency-name"

     # Update the lockfile and the local environment to get the latest versions of dependencies
-    poetry update --no-cache
+    poetry update --lock --no-cache

     # Dependencies will be checked automatically in CI during a PR.
 They will also be checked
     # with the local pre-commit hook, if enabled.
 Manually checking locally is also possible:
     phylum analyze poetry.lock

+    # If the dependencies pass the active Phylum policy, they can be installed locally:
+    poetry sync --with test,qa
     ```

     **NOTE:** The version of `poetry` used to make changes to the lockfile must match the one specified in CI configuration files.
 Otherwise, the QA status check will fail when submitting a PR.
-The current version can be found in the `.github/workflows/*.yml` files by searching for `pipx install poetry`.
+The current version can be found in the `.github/workflows/*.yml` files by searching for `POETRY_VERSION`.

 8. When you're done making changes, check that your changes pass QA and the tests:

     ```sh
     # Ensure the "test" and "qa" dependency groups are installed, if not done previously
-    poetry install --sync --with test,qa
+    poetry sync --with test,qa
     poetry run tox run -e qa
     poetry run tox run-parallel
     ```